5 Reasons Why Joint Ventures Fail

 7 security features when registering on the Central Supplier database

-At the moment the hottest topic in the South African tender environment is the Central Supplier Database (CSD).
-If you want to do business with the South African Government in the near future you will have to register.
+One of the hottest topics in the South African tender environment is the Central Supplier Database (CSD).
+If you want to do business with the South African Government you must be registered on the Central supplier Database.

 As you know the Government has launched the Central Supplier Database on 1 September 2015.
 One of the purposes is "the establishment of a Central Supplier Database (CSD) that will result in one single database to serve as the source of all supplier information for all spheres of government.